26 best things to do in Antwerp, Belgium (2025 travel guide)

-Belgium’s second-largest city offers a beautiful old town, museums, and loads of fab bars to have a Belgian beer or two.
+Belgium’s second-largest city offers a beautiful old town, museums, and loads of fab bars and pubs to have a Belgian beer or two.

 Don’t forget to read our Antwerp city guide, which gives you all the details on travelling there.